-Chief Executive Karen Napier started the ceremony, before handing over to Wac Arts Alum and Patron Danny Sapani.
+Chief Executive Karen Napier started the ceremony, before handing over to Wac Arts Alum Danny Sapani.
 Comparing the graduates to the England World Cup team, he used the words of Gareth Southgate; “Write your own story, write your own history…you’re individuals, but you’re also part of the team.”
 He highlighted that our students will go on to join a community of artists and storytellers, collaborating and working together to share their work.
 He instructed them to “Go forth and share your talents with the world” – advice we’re sure they will remember.

 There was then a chance to celebrate the work of the first and second-year students, highlighting some of their achievements this year with awards presented by the Head of Dance Ingrid Mackinnon, Head of Drama Steve Medlin and Head of Singing Cathryn Robson.
 Awards were presented to Heloise Pret for Achievement in Singing, Tareek Simpson for Dance and Grace Akinbode for Drama.
 A prize for representing Wac Arts at events such as our Camden Networking Breakfast and the Houses of Parliament was awarded to Chloe Fensom, and Anais Lone received the award for best attendance.
 It was great that we had the opportunity to celebrate the achievements of students from all years, not just those graduating.